Tuesday, May 05, 2020

 Erm, I don't think it's a good idea to wander around a cemetery at night - esp naked!! ;-)

-Hay, Hay we made it to the stables which are just what we needed...
+Hay, Hay, we made it to the stables, which are just what we needed...

 Explore the horror!

-This is an exciting adventure to get stuck into.
+An exciting adventure to get stuck into.
 Don't believe me?
 Then check out these screenshots...

 It's great to see that humour isn't lost amongst the "horror" theme of Rabenstein!